mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/05/day-320/">December 05, 2017</a></small></div>
-<p><strong>Robert Mueller's Russia investigation has cost at least $3.2 million so far</strong>.
+<p><strong>Robert Mueller's <a href="/trump-russia-investigation/">Russia investigation</a> has cost at least $3.2 million so far</strong>.
 Other Justice Department agencies spent an additional $3.5 million to support the investigation. (<a href="https://www.usatoday.com/story/news/politics/2017/12/05/robert-muellers-russia-investigation-has-cost-taxpayers-least-3-2-million-so-far/922886001/">USA Today</a>)</p>